Are you a stargazer? Here are a few fun sights and facts about January’s night sky.

 This year, Earth will be at perihelion on Saturday, January 2, when our planet will be only 91,399,454 miles away from the Sun!
 In July, when Earth is at aphelion, it will be 94,510,886 miles away from the Sun.

 The Quadrantid Meteors

 One of the most active meteor showers of the year happens this month!
 This year, the Quadrantid meteors will put on their best show in the very early morning hours (between midnight and 4 AM) of Sunday, January 3, when between 25 and 50 meteors per hour can be seen.
 Unfortunately, the Quadrantids will be a bit harder to spot than usual this year, since the waning gibbous Moon will be bright enough to outshine them.

 Howl at the Full Wolf Moon

-In January 2020, the full Moon arrives on Friday, January 10.
-This full Moon, which is the first full Moon of the year AND of the decade, was traditionally called the Full Wolf Moon, since wolves were known to howl more often at this time of year.
-Read more about the Full Wolf Moon!
+In January 2021, the full Moon arrives on Thursday, January 28.
+This full Moon, which is the first full Moon of the year, was traditionally called the full Wolf Moon, since wolves were known to howl more often at this time of year.
+Read more about the full Wolf Moon!